Skip to content

 But notice what these studies are and are not.
 They establish that GH and IGF-1 matter for repair.
 They do not test sermorelin, and they do not show that nudging GH upward with a secretagogue produces extra muscle in healthy people.
 In fact, that same critical-illness literature is a cautionary note: administering GH in critically ill patients has caused harm, not benefit — a reminder that 'more GH' is not a free upgrade.

 This is the core logical error in most sermorelin muscle marketing.
 It chains together true statements — GH and IGF-1 are anabolic, sermorelin raises GH, therefore sermorelin must be anabolic — and treats the chain as proof.
 But each link hides an assumption the data don't support: that the GH rise is large and sustained enough to matter, that it lifts IGF-1, and that the result is more muscle in a healthy, already-fed, already-training person.
 The one trial that tested the closest peptide checked those assumptions and they failed.
 A plausible-sounding mechanism is not the same as a measured outcome.
+The same caution applies to the peptide sermorelin is most often stacked with — see sermorelin vs ipamorelin for why that ghrelin-receptor cousin has a cleaner mechanism but no muscle-building proof either, and the sermorelin + ipamorelin stack for whether combining them changes that answer (it doesn't, on the outcome data).
+(And if your real goal is more muscle and you assume sermorelin is a softer testosterone, it isn't — they work on entirely different axes, as we explain in sermorelin vs TRT.)

 The bottom line on muscle and fat